 The word 'Caesar' has been displaced several times.
 Originally it (as with all Roman third names) was a nickname to distinguish between two or more people with the same first two names.
 Gradually these nicknames became part of a person's family name.
 For the first five Roman Emperors, Caesar was their family name.
 However, subsequent Emperors simply called themselves Caesar anyway, until it gradually simply became a way of addressing the Emperor (like 'Your Majesty').
 Later monarchs simply adapted into their language and made it synonymous with the term Emperor (e.g. Kaisar, Kaiser, Tsar, Czar).

-Similarly, the term 'Emperor' comes from the Latin 'Imperator' which simply refers to the commander of any Roman army, not the entire armed forces.
+Similarly, the term 'Emperor' comes from the Latin 'Imperator' which simply refers to the commander of any Roman army, not the entire armed forces (and, before that, simply anyone who gave orders, its literal meaning being "orderer").
 The term 'Prince' comes from the Latin 'Princeps' which is usually translated as 'Chief' but in the context of the early Emperors meant 'First Citizen' - a role analogous to President or Prime Minister.

 The Inquisition was neither a Spanish invention nor was it exclusive to Spain.
 The Spanish Inquisition is actually 300 years younger than the first Medieval Inquisition created by the Papacy in 1184 to root out the Cathars from southern France.